The Rundown

 - The fat count will be too high for dogs with pancreatic problems

-We’ve chosen the Diamond Naturals Extreme Athlete Real Meat specifically for Miniature Schnauzers who are very active and have no pancreatic problems.
-It’s extremely affordable for an “athletic” dog food, and contains some very high-quality ingredients that will boost your pup’s immune and digestive systems.
+Diamond Naturals Extreme Athlete Dog Food is formulated to provide highly active dogs enough energy to sustain them through their activities from day to day.
+It’s extremely affordable for an “athletic” food formula, and contains some very high-quality ingredients that will boost your pup’s immune and digestive systems.

 click to see more